aforshee/etl-project/README.md

 # ETL Process

-The COVID-19 pandemic as changed how people arouond the world live their daily lives.
+The COVID-19 pandemic as changed how people around the world live their daily lives.
 One major area of change is education.
 In this project we were interested in learning more about the content of online learning platforms.
 We gathered data from two of the most popular MOOCs (Massive Open Online Courses), EdX and Coursera.
 We also used data from YouTube use from 10 countries/regions.

 ## Step 1 - Extract

 #### Data Sources:
 * Harvard and MIT courses offered by EdX (one .csv from Kaggle): https://www.kaggle.com/edx/course-study
-* Coursea course descriptions (one .csv from Kaggle): https://www.kaggle.com/mihirs16/coursera-course-data
 * List of MOOCs: https://en.wikipedia.org/wiki/List_of_MOOC_providers
 * Attributes of Common MOOCs: https://en.wikipedia.org/wiki/Massive_open_online_course
 * YouTube Video Statistics for 10 Countries (.csv from Kaggle): https://www.kaggle.com/datasnaek/youtube-new